The kick off meeting: how to set up a project start meeting and get the best results

 This is also the moment when the project manager can show his leadership qualities for the first time and start building a relationship of trust with the team and the stakeholders.

-For all these reasons a project manager must adequately prepare the kick off meeting and must consider it an important step towards the future success of the project.
+For all these reasons, a project manager must adequately prepare the kick-off meeting and link it to a clear project plan to increase the likelihood of its success.